 Northern Arizona Healthcare runs major hospitals and medical centers in Flagstaff, Winslow and the Verde Valley.
+The Rehabilitation Hospital of Northern Arizona provides intensive rehabilitation services to people recovering from disabling diseases or injuries.
 Additionally, Northern Arizona is a hub of bioscience innovations with companies and non-profits such as W.L.
-Gore, TGen North, Machine Solutions and SenesTech.
+Gore & Associates, TGen North, Poba Medical, Machine Solutions, Symple Surgical and SenesTech.

-Our vibrant manufacturing sectors includes clean, modern factories producing food products for humans and pets (Joy Cone, Pepsi Bottling Co. of Flagstaff, Nestle Purina Pet Care, ReddyIce); medical devices and accessories (W.L.
-Gore, Machine Solutions, Prent); paper products (SCA Tissue); and aerospace/defense components (Novakinetics Aerosystems, Kinetic Defense).
+Our vibrant manufacturing sectors includes clean, modern factories producing food products for humans and pets (Joy Cone, Pepsi Bottling Co. of Flagstaff, Nestle Purina Pet Care, Love You Foods); medical devices and accessories (W.L.
+Gore & Associates, Machine Solutions, Prent Thermoforming); and aerospace/defense components (Novakinetics Aerosystems, Kinetic Defense).

 Featuring the high-speed connectivity of a 1GB community and surrounded by some of the most stunning vistas in the country, the greater Flagstaff metropolitan area is quickly becoming a mecca for digital entrepreneurs including IT specialists, website designers and app developers.

 The Northern Arizona region draws countless tourists each year.
 In addition to the millions of out of state visitors to the Grand Canyon and other destinations, there is healthy in-state tourism as well, as those living in Phoenix and Flagstaff travel north for cooler temps in the summer and skiing/snowplay in the winter.